 - Price: Single Stroller — $379, Second seat — $149, Travel System (includes stroller frame, toddler/carriage seat, SafeMax infant car seat with base, built-in upper and lower adapters and one cup holder) — ~ $319, Rider Board — $62

 - Weight: 28 lbs (single), 31.1 lbs (travel system)

 I was blown away by this economy convertible stroller when I first encountered it at JPMA.
 It’s way cheaper than anything like it – and is extremely well engineered, with a top seat that can slide up or down the frame to better accommodate the 2nd seat (if/when you add it).
 This gives you better maneuverability because it pushes the center of gravity to the rear of the stroller.
 It also allows you to be closer (height-wise) to your rear-most child.

-The BIG downside with this stroller is its weight… no, 36.2 pounds was not a typo.
-This monster actually weighs that much.
-If this means nothing to you, just know that 36 pounds is craaazy heavy, even for a double.
-This is not the kind of thing you want to be hauling in and out of your car all the time — unless you want to use it as your strength training exercise…it’s a heavy duty vessel, indeed. *Despite its heft and size, though, parents who’ve used this stroller still really like it.
-So don’t let it scare you off!
+A downside with this stroller is its weight.
+30.6 pounds is heavy!
+This is not the kind of thing you want to be hauling in and out of your car all the time — unless you want to use it as your strength training exercise!

 - Stroller Weight: 26.5 lbs without 2nd Seat; 35 lbs with two seats

 - Weight Limit: 45 lbs per seat

 The Mockingbird Single-to-Double stroller is relatively new on the scene, and we’re totally here for it.
 This convertible stroller can easily accommodate up to three kids, with the use of the 2nd seat kit and rider board, both purchased separately.
 Thus, the Mockingbird is a good pick for big families.